-Specified Owner-Occupied Units
+Specified Owner-Occupied and Vacant-for-Sale Units

-Specified owner-occupied units include only 1-family houses on less than 10 acres (cuerdas) without a business or medical office on the property.
-The data for "specified units" exclude mobile homes, houses with a business or medical office, houses on 10 or more acres (cuerdas), and housing units in multiunit buildings.
+Specified owner-occupied and vacant-for-sale units include only 1-family houses on less than 10 acres (cuerdas).
+The data for "specified units" exclude mobile homes, houses on 10 or more acres (cuerdas), and housing units in multiunit buildings.
+(Specified is rarely used any longer, although specified units can be determined using pre-2016 ACS data for cautious comparisons to Census 2000 and earlier decennial data.)